-Constructed in the early 1960s at that time when Renaissance I was underway in the Golden Triangle, Interstate 579 was originally planned by Robert Moses.
+Constructed in the early 1960s at that time when Renaissance I was underway in the Golden Triangle, Interstate 579 was originally conceived by Robert Moses.
 The man known for improving New York City's transportation infrastructure, devised a plan for Pittsburgh in 1939 that included the revitalization of the area at the Point, the Penn-Lincoln Parkway, and the Crosstown Boulevard.

 Drawing of the proposed interchange